spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/06-tke.md

     * Once all resources are successfully deleted, the cluster status changes to **Deleted** and is removed from the list of clusters.

-# Forcing a Cluster Deletion
+# Force Delete a Cluster

-A cluster stuck in the **Deletion** state can be force deleted by the user through the User Interface.
-The user can go for a force deletion of the cluster, only if it is stuck in a deletion state for a minimum of **15 minutes**.
+You can force delete a cluster stuck in the **Deletion** state through the user interface.
+You can go for a force deletion of the cluster, only if it is stuck in a deletion state for a minimum of **15 minutes**.
 Palette enables cluster force delete from the Tenant Admin and Project Admin scope.

 ## To force delete a cluster: